giosilvi/GPT-Prompter/README.md

 # GPT-Prompter
-Open source Browser extension to get fast customizable prompts (e.g. explanations) of the selected text using OpenAI`s GPT-3 model.
+Open source Browser extension to get fast customizable prompts (e.g. explanations) of the selected text or chat using OpenAI`s GPT-3 model.
 Available in the Chrome/Firefox web store.

 To use it follows these steps: